GithHayden/django-mythware/README.md

 # Mythware

-One or two paragraphs providing an overview of your project.

 Mythware is an agile project management web application.
 Providing features from brainstorming tools i.e. the unicorn-inator, to project planning and completion.
-In addition, Mythware provides an issues tracker, where users can submit tickets to have bugs resolved for free or submit tickets requesting additional features, for a cost.
+In addition, Mythware provides an issues tracker, where users can track and submit new issues to have bugs resolved for free or submit tickets requesting additional features, for a cost.

 ## UX

 Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.